AshGw/AES-256/README.md

 # Cryptography
 If you're running Python 3.7 or newer you're good to go.
-Simply hit the terminal and run the command :
+Simply hit the terminal and run the command in the terminal:

-$ pip install -r Requirements.txt
+  pip install -r Requirements.txt

 all the necessary libraries should be installed.